Cumulative Layout Shift (CLS)

 Largest Contentful Paint (LCP)

-Core Web Vital measuring how long it takes for the largest content element to appear, should be under 2.5s.
+Core Web Vital measuring how long it takes for the largest content element to render on screen.
+Should be under 2.5 seconds for good user experience.

 Slow Largest Contentful Paint (LCP)

 Pages that load slowly harm user experience, SEO rankings, and conversion rates.
-LCP over 2.5s fails Core Web Vitals.
+An LCP over 2.5 seconds fails Core Web Vitals assessment.

 Audit Ecommerce Checkout Flow

-Identify usability and accessibility issues in your checkout process that cause cart abandonment and lost revenue.
+Identify usability and accessibility issues in your ecommerce checkout process that cause cart abandonment, lost revenue, and poor conversion rates.

 For Frontend Developers

-Catch accessibility and UX bugs before code review, integrate quality checks into your workflow.
+Catch accessibility and UX bugs before code review with automated quality checks that integrate into your CI/CD pipeline and development workflow.

 Ready to improve your UX?